HOP-Software/docker-starter-template/README.md

 This creates two new folders next to your `docker-compose.yml` file.

 * `db` – used to store and restore database dumps
-* `wp-app` – the location of your WordPress application
+* `wordpress` – the location of your WordPress application

 The containers are now built and running.
 You should be able to access the WordPress installation with the configured IP in the browser address.
-By default it is `http://127.0.0.1`.
+By default it is `http://127.0.0.1/8001`.

 ## Usage